In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

 And finally open tour frontend project in your browser by going to http://localhost:3000

-Now that our project is working.
-Let's review the implementation details in code.
+Now that your project is working.
+Review the implementation details in the code.

-Go ahead and open your project in vs code if you haven't already.
-And lets that a look at the following file found in frontend/src/app/page.tsx
+Go ahead and open your project in Vs Code if you haven't already done so.
+And take a look at the following file found in frontend/src/app/page.tsx

 page.tsx